 Australian aboriginal Boorong people in northwestern Victoria call Alpha and Beta Centauri Bermbermgle.
-The stars represent two brothers who heroically killed the Emu, represented by the Coalsack Nebula, a famous dark nebula located in Crux constellation.
+The stars represent two brothers who heroically defeated the Emu, represented by the Coalsack Nebula, a famous dark nebula located in Crux constellation.

 Since Alpha Centauri can only be seen from the southern latitudes, there are no Greek or Roman myths associated with it, and it lacks historical and metaphorical significance in northern cultures.
 However, because of its proximity to us, the Alpha Centauri system is a huge part of popular culture, with numerous references in the works of science fiction, from novels including Arthur C. Clarke’s The Songs of Distant Earth, Isaac Asimov’s Foundation and Earth, William Gibson’s Neuromancer, and Philip K. Dick’s Clans of the Alphane Moon to episodes of Star Trek and Babylon 5, to films like Lost in Space, Impostor, Avatar, Transformers, and Guardians of the Galaxy.
-The system is also referenced in a number of games like Civilization, Frontier: Elite II and Frontier: First Encounters, Alien Legacy, Terra Nova: Strike Force Centauri, Colony Wars, Earth & Beyond, Kill Zone, Mass Effect 2, and Sid Meier’s Alpha Centauri.
+The system is also referenced in a number of games like Civilization, Frontier: Elite II and Frontier: First Encounters, Alien Legacy, Terra Nova: Strike Force Centauri, Colony Wars, Earth & Beyond, Mass Effect 2, and Sid Meier’s Alpha Centauri.

 The first astronomer to recognize Alpha Centauri as a binary star system was the Jesuit priest Jean Richaud in Puducherry in India.
 His discovery of the star’s binary nature happened by accident, while he was observing a passing comet.
 At the time, the only other binary star known was Acrux, the brightest star in the constellation Crux.